MicrosoftDocs/power-platform/power-platform/guidance/coe/limitations.md

 ## Government community cloud (GCC) environments

-- The CoE Starter Kit is currently not available for GCC Environments, as the flow Management Connector and the Custom Connector to connect to Office 365 Audit Logs are not available for GCC environments yet.
+- The CoE Starter Kit is available for GCC Environments, however the Custom Connector to connect to Office 365 Audit Logs are not available for GCC environments yet.